Snarks with special spanning trees: On the lengths of outer cycles of hist-snarks

 \begin{lemma} Suppose $G$ and $H$ are snarks.
 Define the three graphs: $B_1:=G(\underline{e_1},e_2) \bullet H(e_3)$, $B_2:=G(e_1,\underline{e_2}) \bullet H(e_3)$ and $B_3=:G(\underline{e_1},\underline{e_2}) \bullet H(e_3)$.
 Then $B_i$ is a snark for $i=1,2,3$. \end{lemma}

 \begin{proof} If $B_i$ with $i=1,2,3$ has a cycle of length less than five, then this cycle must contain precisely two edges of the cyclic $4$-edge cut $C_i$ of $B_i$ where $C_i$ is defined by the property that one component of $B_i-C_i$ is $H-a_3-b_3$.
 Since the endvertices of the edges of $C_i$ do not induce a $4$-cycle, $B_i$ has girth at least $5$. \\ It is not difficult to see that $B_i$ results from subdividing two (in the case $i=1,2$) or four (in the case $i=3$) independent edges of $G \cdot H$ (namely the edges of $C_i$) and adding one or two new edges.
-Since we know that $\lambda_c(G \cdot H) \geq 4$ and since subdividing and adding edges as described keeps the cyclic $4$-edge connectivity (see the short proof of Theorem 12 in \cite {A}), $\lambda_c(B_i)\geq 4$.\\ It remains to show that $B_i$ is not $3$-edge colorable. $B_1$ can be obtained by the dot product of $G_1$ with $H$ where $G_1$ is obtained from $G$ by replacing $e_1$ by a path of length three (i.e we add two new vertices and three new edges) and by adding a parallel edge, denoted by $e_1$, joining the two new vertices.
-Since $G_1$ is clearly not $3$-edge colorable, the same holds for $B_1$ by the properties of the dot product.
+Since $\lambda_c(G \cdot H) \geq 4$ by Lemma \ref{l:3color}(ii) and since subdividing and adding edges as described keeps by Proposition \ref{p:444} the cyclic $4$-edge connectivity, $\lambda_c(B_i)\geq 4$.\\ It remains to show that $B_i$ is not $3$-edge colorable.
+Let $G_1$ be the cubic graph which is constructed from $G$ by (i) replacing $e_1 \in E(G)$ by a path of length three (no edge in our graph is now labeled $e_1$), by (ii) removing the labels $a_1$, $b_1$, by (iii) adding a parallel edge (to make the graph cubic) and calling this new edge $e_1$, and by (iv) naming the endvertices of $e_1$, $a_1$ and $b_1$ such that $a_1$ is adjacent to the vertex whose label $a_1$ we removed in step (ii).
+Then $B_1 \cong G_1 \cdot H$.
+Since $G_1$ is by construction clearly not $3$-edge colorable and since $H$ is a snark, Lemma \ref{l:3color}(i) implies that $B_1$ is not $3$-edge colorable.
 The remaining cases $B_2$ and $B_3$ can be verified analogously. \end{proof}

-Let $e_1,e_2$ in $G$ and $e_3$ in $H$ be defined as in the beginning of this section.
+Let $e_1,e_2$ in $G$ and $e_3$ in $H$ be defined as at the beginning of this section.
 Moreover, suppose that $N(b_1) =\{a_1,c,d\}$ and that all three neighbors of $b_1$ are distinct.
-We define another modification of the dot product, see also Fig. \ref{f:triangel}.
+We define another modification of the dot product, see also Fig.\ref{f:triangel}.

 \begin{definition} Let $q_1$,$q_2$ be distinct vertices satisfying $\{q_1,q_2\} \cap V(G \cup H) = \emptyset$.
-Set \\ $G(e_1,e_2) \blacktriangle H(e_3):= G \cup H -a_3 -b_3 -\{e_1,e_2,b_1c\} \cup \{q_1,q_2,a_1q_1,q_1b_1,b_1q_2,q_2c,q_1x_1,q_2y_1,a_2x_2,b_2y_2\}$. \end{definition}
+Set \\ $G(e_1,e_2) \blacktriangle H(e_3):= \big(G \cup H -a_3 - b_3 - \{e_1,e_2,b_1c\}\big) \cup \{q_1,q_2,a_1q_1,q_1b_1,b_1q_2,q_2c,q_1x_1,q_2y_1,a_2x_2,b_2y_2\}$. \end{definition}

 \begin{lemma} Suppose $G$ and $H$ are snarks, then $G(e_1,e_2) \blacktriangle H(e_3)$ is a snark. \end{lemma}